-Overnight camping on Saturday is included for participants on the full Norm's Helium Loops.
-Camping on Saturday night is available for supporters and participants.
-This can be booked through our website.
+Overnight camping on Saturday is included for participants and on the full Norm's Helium Loops.
+Camping on Friday and Saturday night is available for supporters and participants.
+This can be booked through your SiEntries account.
 Anyone staying onsite overnight on Saturday will need a camping pass.
-The camping field will be open from 7am on Saturday 19th March.
-Unfortunately, no camping or overnight parking is available at the venue on Friday 18th.
+The camping field will be open from 7am on Saturday 18th March.
+We have arranged access for camping on Friday 17th this year.
+Please contact us for details, as access to the site will be limited.